miso-lims/miso-lims/docs/user_manual/type_data.md

 Type data describes sets of items listed as dropdown options in various forms throughout MISO.
 Most of these options can be modified to suit your institute.
 In most cases, only MISO administrators can make these changes.

 Each type that can be modified within MISO has a list page.
-You can find most of these by clicking the appropriate link in the Misc list in the navigation menu.
-Types that are only used in detailed sample mode appear in the Institute Defaults list instead.
+You can find most of these by clicking to expand the Configuration menu within the main navigation menu, and then clicking the appropriate link within.
+Any that is located elsewhere will be noted in its description below.

 To add new items, click the “Add” button in the toolbar at the top of the list.
 In the dialog, enter the quantity that you would like to create, and click the “Create” button.
 This will take you to the bulk Create page.
 Enter the